minxuanw/FinSent-Market-Analysis-System/README.md

 # 2. Install dependencies
 pip install -r requirements.txt

-# 3. Configure the API keys and modify the .env file
+# 3. Configure the API keys and then modify the .env file
 cp .env.example .env

 # 4. Run the full pipeline